Democratic Rally: 1976–1981: Defeat by the Democratic Powers alliance

-In the 1976 legislative election, the newly-established Democratic Rally (DISY) formed an alliance with the far-right Democratic National Party (DEK) to oppose the ruling president, Makarios III.
+In the 1976 legislative election, the DISY formed an alliance with the far-right Democratic National Party (DEK) to oppose the ruling president, Makarios III.
 This coalition ran against the governing parties, which had united under the alliance named "Democratic Powers" in support of the president.

 The Democratic Powers alliance, composed of DIKO, AKEL, and EDEK, won 34 out of the 35 seats.
 The independent candidate, Tassos Papadopoulos, secured the remaining seat.
 The DISY-DEK alliance failed to win any seats, leaving them without representation in the parliament.

 1981–1993: Electoral breakthrough

 Five years after its electoral defeat, in the 1981 legislative election, DISY secured 12 seats in the House of Representatives, establishing itself as the official opposition to Spyros Kyprianou's government.
 The party received 31.8% of the popular vote, winning the same number of seats as AKEL, which garnered 32.7% and finished first.
 This election marked the first time that former EOKA fighters entered the Cypriot parliament.

 The Democratic Rally participated in presidential elections for the first time in 1983, supporting its president and founder, Glafcos Clerides.
-Clerides faced the incumbent president, Spyros Kyprianou, and the leader of EDEK, Vassos Lyssarides.
+Clerides faced the incumbent president, Kyprianou, and the leader of EDEK, Vassos Lyssarides.
 Kyprianou was supported by the alliance of DIKO and AKEL.
 Clerides finished second with 33.9% of the vote and lost in the first round, with Kyprianou securing victory with 56.4% of the vote.

 The electoral power of the Democratic Rally continued to grow, and in the 1985 legislative election, it finished first, securing 19 out of the 52 seats.
-In the 1988 presidential election, Glafcos Clerides led in the first round with 33.3% of the votes but narrowly lost in the second round to independent candidate George Vassiliou, who was supported by AKEL.
+In the 1988 presidential election, Clerides led in the first round with 33.3% of the votes but narrowly lost in the second round to independent candidate George Vassiliou, who was supported by AKEL.
 In the 1991 legislative election, the party finished first again and gained one more seat, bringing their total to 20 seats in the House of Representatives.